Kentucky school shooting victim's family was able to say goodbye to son before he died

 "Pray for these kids that witnessed this, and their strength, what they endured that day.
 Enable them to live and go on through this," Teresa Cope, Preston's mother, said.

 On Saturday, a joint visitation for the teens will be held at the school’s gymnasium.
-The funerals for both teens was slated to be held on Sunday.
+The funerals for both teens were slated to be held on Sunday.

 The Associated Press contributed to this report.